 One issue with living in Windsor is the local job market.
 The unemployment rate in the city is high.
 However, the city is working hard to fix this problem by creating new jobs.
 And of course, there is the option of commuting across the border to work in Detroit.

-Next on the list of the cheapest places to live in Ontario comes Brampton with an index of 67.45.
+Next on the list of the cheapest places to live in Ontario comes Brampton with an index of 62.7.
+Although the index is lower than in Windsor, Brampton is not the cheapest in Ontario because the index including rent is higher than in Windsor (50.5 compared to 46.9).
 The city benefits from being less than half an hour from Toronto and is a popular choice for people working in Toronto but looking for a more affordable home.
 Brampton is also less than thirty minutes from Hamilton and less than twenty minutes from Mississauga.